Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

-# Azure.AI.Vision.Face client library for .NET
+# Azure AI Face client library for .NET

 Azure.AI.Vision.Face is a managed service that helps developers get secret simply and securely.